Modeling Agency Fees & Commission in 2026: What's Fair, What's Not, and How to Tell the Difference

 Not Reading the Contract

-Accepting Commission on Everything
+Accepting Commission on All Your Income

 What commission should a new model expect to pay?